-- Email for selected users is forwarded to addresses @sdr.my-doctors-on-call.com
+- Email for selected users is forwarded to addresses @sdr.my-doctors-on-call.com.

 What are the requirements for Split Domain Routing to Work?

-Are there any down sides to Split Domain Routing?
+Are there any downsides to Split Domain Routing?

-Clearly, adding SDR to your system adds complexity and should generally only be used as a temporary measure or in special situations.
+Clearly, adding SDR to your system adds complexity and should generally only be used as a temporary measure or in particular situations.
 Here are some issues that could crop up that you should be aware of when deciding whether to use SDR:

-- Email to users at the target provider have a longer way to go.
+- Emails to users at the target provider have a longer way to go.
 They must be delivered to the first provider and then forwarded and delivered to the second provider.
 They may pass through multiple spam filters and other things.
 Generally, this is fine, but it could cause delays or delivery issues for some users that are not present for other, non-forwarded users.